Ruger Bearcat: Design

 only old members of the Ruger Collector's Association are aware of the true story of what really happened to the original Bearcat, since that story was published in the Ruger Collectors Journal and is a part of their history.

 Variants

 Bearcat 1 issue

-The original Bearcat featured a fixed Patridge front sight and a square notched rear.
-It was made with an alloy solid frame and an uncheckered plastic grips that were later replaced with walnut grip.
-It also features music wire coil springs and a non-fluted engraved cylinder.
+The original Bearcat featured a fixed Patridge front sight, music wire coil springs, a non-fluted engraved cylinder, a square notched rear, and made with an alloy solid frame and uncheckered plastic grips.
+The grips would later be made from walnut.

 Bearcat 2 issue

 The Bearcat 2^{nd} issue was marketed in 1971 as an improved version of the original Bearcat, and renamed the Super Bearcat; it featured an all-steel frame rather than an alloy frame.

 Bearcat 3 issue

 The Bearcat 3^{rd} issue, also known as the New Bearcat, is Ruger's reintroduced model which came out in 1993.
 It features smooth rosewood grips with a Ruger medallion embedded.
 The New Bearcat also incorporated Ruger's new transfer bar safety system.
 It was offered with an additional .22 WMR cylinder, which was recalled by Ruger in April 1994 due to a concern the cylinders were improperly timed.

 In 2002, Ruger began offering the Bearcat in stainless steel.

 In 2008, a 50th Anniversary edition was released with gold-filled script and special engravings, with 2,539 units produced.

 In 2015, Ruger introduced a variant of the Bearcat with adjustable sights, addressing a longstanding criticism of the limitations of the fixed sights.